 While he’s much better now, it seems to have given me a level of anxiety about taking him out of the usual pattern.

 Travelling helps me to relax and see that it’s okay if it doesn’t always go to plan.

 You make amazing memories

-It can be so easy to forget as they move onto the next thing.
-This is a time that you can’t get back, so take every opportunity you can to be together and living it to the full!
+It can be so easy to forget as they move on to the next thing.
+This is a time that you can’t get back, so take every opportunity you can to be together and live it to the full!